ZareefJafar/ChandraCluster_mapPipeline/README.md

 **Step 0: Creating directories**

 - Open directory.py.
-- Edit follwing variables and create these directories manually:
+- Edit following variables and create these directories manually:

 ```
 cluster = '"a2256"'                              #replace 'a2256' with your cluster name